alibagheri-98/Communication-Systems-Final-Project/README.md

 5) Finally we make our simulation setup realtime.
 In this way, you talk to the microphone and hear the demodulated signal from the speaker simultaneously without any delay and lag

+Please note that this requirement is fulfilled through two distinct methods.
+The MATLAB codes for both methods have been supplied, along with the LaTeX source code for your reference.